carpentries/lesson-development-training/episodes/infrastructure.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-### Show the Default Lesson Site
+### Orientation for GitHub Novices

-For trainees unfamiliar with the relationship between a source repository and rendered website, it is important to show the default version of the lesson website now i.e. before beginning to edit `config.yaml`.
+1. For trainees unfamiliar with the relationship between a source repository and rendered website, it is important to show the default version of the lesson website now i.e. before beginning to edit `config.yaml`.
+2. It is also recommended to take time at this point to demonstrate step-by-step how to edit files in the GitHub web interface.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::